Henry IV the Faithful: Life

 In Greater Poland, the dissatisfaction against the government of Henry III's sons erupted in a revolt, which occurred in 1310.
 Henry IV suffered an unexpected defeat at the hands of insurgents in Klecki, but he managed to maintain his rule.
 The situation worsened two years later, when the dukes of Głogów were excommunicated by the Archbishop of Gniezno, Jakub Świnka and the Bishop of Poznań, Andrzej Zaremba.
 However, Władysław I the Elbow-high was only involved directly in the conflict in 1313, and could successfully take control over almost all Greater Poland one year later.
 Henry IV and his brothers only retained a fraction of the Greater Poland lands near the Obra River, which was ultimately lost in 1332 (with the exception of Wschowa, which was lost by Henry V of Iron).
 The sons of Henry III, after several attempts in the diplomatic sphere, and even with military invasions, tried to recover Greater Poland without success.
 To this end, they were involved in a series of unfavorable treaties with the Margraves of Brandenburg, hoping for their military support.
 Fortunately them, all these agreements were annulled after the extinction of the House of Ascania in its Brandenburg branch in 1320.

 Also, the alliance with the dukes of Legnica proved to be totally inadequate.
 The war of 1312–1317 was finally ended with the settlement of 8 January 1317, by which the dukes of Głogów were forced to cede the territory between the Oder River and Wołów, with Uraz and Lubiąż.

 After the death of their mother Matilda in 1318, Głogów was inherited by Henry IV and his brother Przemko II.
 Three years later, in 1321, the final territorial division was made between them: Przemko II received Głogów as sole ruler, Henry IV obtained Żagań and Jan obtained Ścinawa and Lubin.
 The other brothers, Konrad and Bolesław, retained Oleśnica and Namysłów.
+In 1322–1324, Henry IV controlled a portion of eastern Lubusz Land with the towns of Torzym and Sulęcin, and the Międzyrzecz castellany.

 In 1322 the sons of Henry III joined the coalition of the Silesian dukes (Bernard II of Świdnica, Henry VI the Good and Bolesław III the Generous), whose head was Władysław I the Elbow-high, now King of Poland.
 This action weakened even more the power of the dukes of Głogów, who at the end also lost Namysłów.